SofiaHorvath91/ucd-project-2/README.md

 * [Memory Game Page Wireframe](https://github.com/SofiaHorvath91/ucd-project-2/blob/main/img/readme/balsamiq-memorygame.png)
 ### 6. Style
 * Design & Colours
-  * When planning the project, to not distract users' attention from games and quizes, yet to provide appealing design, I went along with a minimalist design with simple yet expressing visual backup.
+  * When planning the project, for not distracting users' attention from games and quizes, yet to provide appealing design, I went along with a minimalist design with simple yet expressing visual backup.
 For the color theme, I wanted a color pair with high contrast to emphasize action buttons and highlights, so I chose the dark/light grey - bright gold (#ffc107) pair which also suits well the royal theme.
 * Font Selection
   * The main font type was chosen with [Google Fonts](https://fonts.google.com/) and is used across the whole of the website: [IM Fell French Canon SC](https://fonts.google.com/specimen/IM+Fell+French+Canon+SC).
 This is a small cap, elegant font type which strongly ressembles to official GoT font type - I tested the free version of GoT type as well, but it does not handle special characters so I decided to use a very similar type.
 ## Features